edumco/automation-resources/frameworks/junit/README.md

 # JUnit

-JUnit is the most used test execution management framework.
+JUnit is the most used test execution framework.

+It colects all the tests, execute and create a report with the results.

+It is famous on Java projects but has several implementation on diferent languages that work quite equal.
+Theese implementations are known by XUnit.

 ## Courses